- How To Write A Resume

 Find a Job You Really Want In

-Whether you’re a freelancer, virtual assistant, or remote contract worker, we’ll go over how to list contract work on resume, provide some examples of how to list contract work on your resume, as well as some tips to keep in mind.
+Whether you’re a freelancer, a virtual assistant, or a remote contract worker, this guide will explain how to effectively list contract work on your resume, provide illustrative examples, and offer essential tips for success.

 Key Takeaways: